 White Beans are very nutritious.
 Some of the benefits of white beans are:

-Loaded with protein: White beans can be used as one of the key protein sources for vegetarians and vegans.
+Loaded with protein: White beans can be a key protein source for vegetarians and vegans.

 Why use the Instant Pot to Cook Cannellini White Beans?

-The Instant Pot is our go-to method for cooking any types of white beans - Navy beans, Great Northern and Cannellini beans.
+The Instant Pot is our go-to method for cooking any type of white beans—navy beans, Great Northern beans, and Cannellini beans.
 It is quick and easy, whether you soak the beans or not, and produces perfectly tender beans every single time!

 Healthy substitute for canned beans